FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Post your storyboard and diagram here.**\*\*

+The idea is to have the Pi act as an auditory checklist for various covid-19 related precautions and symptom checks.
+For example, as Cornell Tech students, we have to get tested for covid weekly but I frequently find myself forgetting to go and end up rushing to get tested at the last possible minute.
+The first question the Pi could ask is "Have you been tested for covid this week" and accept a simple yes or no response.
+The Pi could then go through a standard list of covid-19 related symptoms, asking "Do you have a fever or chills", "Do you have a headache", "Do you have a cough", etc. and listen for responses from the user.
+I anticipate that most responses will be in yes or no form.
+The Pi can then provide responses/guidance when all questions have been asked (or provide questions by question responses).
+For example, if the answer to "Have you been tested this week?" is "No", the Pi could remind the user of the testing schedule for the week.

+Finally, the Pi could assess the answers to the symptom questions and provide a summary of the users responses.
+It could end with recommending the user to quarantine, see their physician, or go about their day.

+These questions have been adapted from the OSHA employee COVID-19 screening questionnaire: https://www.osha.gov/sites/default/files/publications/OSHA4132.pdf

 ![alt text](https://github.com/rohangreddy/Interactive-Lab-Hub/blob/Fall2021/Lab%203/storyboard.JPG)

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.